JeremiahStephenson/SQLite_Custom/README.md

 ## Overview

-The purpose of this project is to allow an application to use the Android NDK to build a custom version of SQLite to be embedded within the application while still utilizing the standard Java interface on all devices running Android 2.3 or later.
+The purpose of this project is to use the Android NDK to create a custom version of SQLite to be embedded within an application and run on any Android device with Android 2.3 or later.
-The custom SQLite database can be further customized by adding additional tokenizers.
+This library can be further customized by adding additional SQLite tokenizers.

 ## Build